salesforce/lwc-rfcs/text/0000-context-service.md

 export default class MyComponent extends LightningElement {
     @wire(XFooContext) a; // context object provided by an element up in the flatten tree
-    @wire(XBarContext) b; // context object provided by element up in the flatten tree }
+    @wire(XBarContext) b; // context object provided by an element up in the flatten tree }
 ```

 Pros:
 * it could be statically verified when wired to a field.
-* it works nicely with inheritance since it relies on field declarations.
+* it works well with inheritance since it relies on field declarations.
-* it is extremely familiar since it relies on the `wire` decorator.
+* it is familiar since it relies on the `wire` decorator.

 Cons:
 * the wire decorator is often seen as more complicated, and often requires authors to be defensive in case the value is never resolved (which is not the case of for context).